purrbot-site/Docs/.snippets/api-img-errors.md

       Always returns true for errors.
     - `message`: String
       The reason why the request failed.
+    - `time`: Integer
+      Time in milliseconds it took for the API to process the request.

 ??? failure "404"
     **Type:** :octicons-file-code-24: `application/json`